 Claire was a planner.
 As a matter of fact, I feel as if she planned our whole relationship leading to marriage as if from heaven above.
 But, she didn’t plan on not spending this day together.

 In honor of these plans, in honor of our anniversary and in honor of my amazing Claire, I went ahead with our plans.
 I wanted to bitch-slap grief.
 Solo, I went and had the pedicure and the massage.
 I didn’t go to the hotel.
 I mean what would be the point, just to sleep in a luxurious bed?
 (Which wouldn’t be too bad) I have friends aware and sensitive to my 1st first and they invited me out.
 I had a great day and a great evening.
 Our first anniversary was a success and a personal triumph, I was able to bruise grief.

 This was only the 1st First.
 The next 12 months will include many more firsts.
 More points that grief will try to score.
-We almost and 12 months of firsts.
-These next 12 months i will be solo.
+We almost had 12 months of firsts.
+These next 12 months I will be solo.